-Fully loaded up with my plates, soft armor backers, shoulder pads, and full mags my rig topped out at less than 18 pounds.
-It probably would have been much lighter if I’d had Grey Ghost Gear lightweight plates in it, but I don’t have any of those.
+Fully loaded up with my plates, soft armor backers, shoulder pads, and mag pouch array with full mags.
+It probably would have been much lighter if I’d had level III Grey Ghost Gear lightweight plates in it, but I don’t have any of those.

-The Grey Ghost Gear Minimalist Plate Carrier definitely lives up to its name.
-Not a whole circus of bells and whistles but definitely a lot of thought put into the system and very well made.
-The low profile combined with the speed at which the GGG MPC can be donned and adjusted makes it a perfect companion for any patrol carbine or any situation where rapid armor deployment is deemed necessary.
+The Grey Ghost Gear Minimalist Plate Carriers definitely live up to their name.
+Not a whole circus of bells and whistles but definitely a lot of thought put into the system, and it’s very well made.
+The low profile, combined with the speed at which the GGG MPC can be donned and adjusted, makes it a perfect companion for any patrol carbine or any situation where rapid armor deployment is deemed necessary.

 The Minimalist Plate Carrier is an excellent product from Grey Ghost Gear.
+It might not be the absolute best plate carrier on the market, but it’s damn sure close to the top.
 I was actually surprised by the price.
-I can’t help but wonder if someone would see the MSRP (it’s very low) and immediately dismiss it as being analogous to one of those cheap imports or a knock-off of some kind.
+I can’t help but wonder if someone would see the MSRP (it’s very low) and immediately dismiss it as being analogous to one of those cheap tactical gear imports or a knock-off of some kind.

 Find a Grey Ghost Gear Minimalist plate carrier for sale at: